 Wood exposed to the damaging effects of weather because of peeling paint can warp, split or rot, causing expensive repairs.
 Paint protects wood from sun, insect and water damage, so it pays to touch up those areas that are peeling or chipping.
 Spot painting is fine when the peeling is limited to certain areas.
 Use any saved paint, or take a one-inch-square piece of peeling paint to the home supply or paint store and have them match the color and mix up a quart of paint.

 Dripping faucets may seem to emit an insignificant amount of water, but you’d be surprised at how much money is flushing down your drains.
-According to the U.S. Geological Survey’s Water Science School, two faucets that drip 30 drips per minute costs you 5 gallons of water a day and 2,082 gallons a year.
+According to the U.S. Geological Survey’s Water Science School, two faucets that drip 30 drips per minute cost you nearly 6 gallons of water a day and 2,083 gallons a year.
 Stop the dripping by replacing faucet rubber seals and washers, which will only cost you a few dollars.

 When gutters and downspouts are clogged, water builds up, damaging your roof and compromising the interior of your home with the possibility of leaks.
 At least twice a year, clean out the gutters and downspouts to allow water to flow off your roof and away from the foundation of your home.